 Health Benefits of Lentils

-Not only are they super tasty, but they're a good source of protein, fiber, iron and minerals.
-Lentils are also good for your heart, low in calories, and will boost your energy.
+Not only are they super tasty, but they're a good source of protein, fiber, magnesium, potassium, b vitamins and calcium.
+Lentils are also good for your heart, low in calories, versatile, and will boost your energy.
 Their high amount of protein makes them ideal for muscle health and the ability to keep you full, while their high fiber makes them ideal for digestive health.
 With all these health benefits, there's no doubt we need to have lentils on the dinner table more often!